Von Miller says sprained MCL could keep him out vs Texans

 ENGLEWOOD, Colo.
-(AP)Broncos star linebacker Von Miller says his sprained left MCL that ended his 95-game starting streak last weekend might sideline him again Sunday when the Denver Broncos visit the Houston Texans.
+(AP)Broncos star linebacker Von Miller says he won’t go on IR because of a sprained left MCL that ended his 95-game starting streak.

+But he’s not sure if he’ll start a new streak Sunday when the Denver Broncos (4-8) visit the Houston Texans (8-4).

 ”I’m still taking it day by day,” Miller said Thursday. ”I get better every day.
 If I can’t be out there, if I can’t get my exotic movements back, then in my opinion I don’t feel like I should be out there.”

-Miller got hurt at Buffalo two weeks ago and worked out diligently before the Broncos’ game against the Los Angeles Chargers on Sunday.
+Miller was injured at Buffalo two weeks ago and worked out diligently before the Broncos’ game against the Los Angeles Chargers on Sunday.
 But he couldn’t perform his side-to-side movements that are integral to his game without pain, so he was deactivated.

 —